Skip to content

 Research areas

-Paulo's research interests concern attitudes (including cynicism) towards mindfulness and the impact of mindfulness courses on students, lawyers and other professionals.
+Paulo's research interests include measuring the impact of mindfulness interventions on students, lawyers and other professionals.
+He is also interested in attitudes (including cynicism) towards mindfulness within society generally and the professions specifically.
 His Masters dissertation 'Perceptions of Mindfulness in the UK Legal Sector' is available from the author on request.
-He is currently undertaking research into the impact of 4 Week, 6 Week and 8 Week mindfulness courses on the NTU student population.
+He is currently undertaking research into the impact of recognised, evidence-based 6 Week mindfulness courses on the NTU student population.

 External activity